Presented by the Rotary Club of Oberon MARCH 13-15 2025

 But there is an inspired connection between Oberon (the town) and Shakespeare.

-It appears that Elizabeth believed that the countryside was a fairyland, and that Oberon, King of the fairies in Shakespeare’s ‘A Midsummer Night’s Dream’ provided a more pleasing name.
+It appears that either or both believed that the countryside was a fairyland, and that Oberon, King of the fairies in Shakespeare’s ‘A Midsummer Night’s Dream’ provided a more pleasing name.

 Shakespeare was, among other things, a master story teller.
-Most of his stories, though were retellings, reimagined popular stories of the time, mythical tales, histories.
-His plays were not, by and large, original tales.
+Many of his stories, though, not original tales but retellings, reimagined popular stories of the time, mythical tales, histories.

 So, what’s going on?
 What makes Shakespeare so special?
 If it’s not the stories themselves, what is it?
 There’s the language, the poetry, of course.
 Shakespeare’s plays were written for a wide audience and were extremely popular with every level of society at the time.
 But that beautiful poetic language can be dense and difficult for a modern audience.
-His works are often perceived as something for elites, highly educated, or something not relevant, something be suffered through at school.
-This was certainly not the case when the plays were written.
-So something else must be going on.
+Today his works are often perceived as something for elites, the highly educated, or something not relevant, something to be suffered through at school.

-It seems that there’s a magic woven through these tales.
-Something other than the poetic language that has lead people to want to tell and retell these stories for more than 400 years.
-There can certainly be no doubt that his writings have profoundly effected the way we express ourselves and even the way we tell our own stories.
+It seems that there’s a magic woven through these tales; something other than the poetic language that has lead people to want to tell and retell these stories for more than 400 years.
+There can certainly be no doubt that his writings have profoundly affected the way we express ourselves and even the way we tell our own stories.

 Revealing the magic